mriise/mriise/README.md

 ## Projects
 - 8 kHz Computer Mouse (in progress)
-- Progress Tracker (on hold)
-- Rust Soundboard (dropped)
-- Binary Time Hash (needs practical application for future work)
+- Framed Varint (needs more practical applications to encourage future work)
 - CDCN - a voluntary browser-to-browser CDN (needs robust P2P connection over browsers without reliance on TURN)
 <!--
 **mriise/mriise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.